Fu-XDU/kade/README.md

 # Kade

-A P2P client which implements the Kademlia protocol.
+A simple P2P client which implements the Kademlia protocol.

 ### Notes

-If your node does not have a static IP address, other nodes cannot reach you due to the NAT.
+In Kade, if your node does not have a static IP address, other nodes cannot reach you due to the NAT.

-I tried geth, it also has this problem.
+I tried geth, two peers behind each NAT can be connected successfully.

-Maybe NAT traversal is a solution, but it does not 100% work.

-So, make sure each of your nodes has its own static IP address.
+Make sure each of your nodes has its own static IP address.